hasura/clickhouse_gdc_v2/readme.md

 ## Status

-The project is currently feature complete, but may not be stable.
+The project is currently feature complete.
 Please report any bugs by filing issues in this repo.

 ### Known issues & limitations